-Now see the chart with all the ADX components. –DI is green.
-Note that as the price in the top window starts to rise, -DI falls below +DI and stays there most the time as the uptrend is developing.
+Now, see the chart with all the ADX components. –DI is green.
+Note that as the price in the top window starts to rise, -DI falls below +DI and stays there most of the time as the uptrend develops.
 As in all crossover systems, +DI rising above –DI is a buy signal.
-At the far right, as the support line is broken. –DI rises above +DI.
-Again, do not be misled by a rising indicator line.
-It refers to the strength of the downmove increasing, not the price.
-Here the –DI crossing above the +DI is a sell signal.
-You may engage in wishful thinking that the downside breakout of the support line is only temporary, but the ADX system is telling you not to be foolish — exit.
+Do not be misled by a falling indicator line.
+It refers to the strength of the upmove decreasing and does not reflect the price itself.
+Here, the –DI crossing above the +DI is a sell signal.
+But with all the lines falling, the market looks trendless.
+Therefore, it is better to wait for new developments before making any decision.

 Unfortunately, you will get a lot of extraneous crossovers, and it can be easy to get hopelessly confused.
 That is why using other confirming indicators with ADX is a good idea, including MACD and pattern recognition.